Online marketplace shopping

 3. Check the returns policy.
 There’s comfort in knowing that if you don’t like a purchase, you can always exchange it or get a refund.
 Although you have extra protections when shopping online, it isn't always the case when buying specific products or from a private individual.

 4. Buying from Europe?
 The base-level of consumer protection laws in other EU countries are very similar to ones in the UK, but any additional protections were left to discretion of each member state.
-There is an EU online dispute resolution service (ODR), to help solve disputes within the EU.

 5. Buying from outside Europe?
 Your protections will largely depend on the domestic laws of where the trader is based.
 The International Consumer Protection and Enforcement Network (ICPEN) offer advice on how to resolve a cross border dispute.